OpenNebula/addon-storpool/README.md

     5. Continue (re)configuring OpenNebula following the upstream docs

 * With OpenNebula 5.8+ The IMAGE datastore backed by StorPool must have TM_MAD for the SYSTEM datastore whitelisted.
-* The monitoring method had changed in OpenNebula 5.12+.
-If you are using Opennebula 5.10 or below add *LEGACY_MONITORING=1* to addon-storpoolrc file.

 Please follow the upgrade notes for the OpenNebula version you are using.